syafnm/Generative_AI_Research_49510469/README.md

-# AI_Research
+# Generative_AI_Research

-put some stuff - all data for the project
+This is a repository for storing my research data and documents